DommanLab/RMCC/narratives/RMCC_ncov_WY.md

 The B.1.617 variant was first reported in India in February 2021.
 It is currently classified as a variant of interest (VOI) by the CDC based on potential reductions in the efficacy of vaccines and monoclonal antibody treatments against this variant.

+As of June 7, 2021, this data set includes six B.1.617 sequences from Wyoming.
 This phylogeny shows evidence of multiple introductions of B.1.617 to Wyoming, as well as evidence of community transmission.